These Are the Vegan Chocolates You Need in Your Life

 And they're all available for shipping.

 There’s nothing wrong with sticking to the classics.
-As such is the case with VESTA’s vegan non-dairy dark milk chocolate bar.
+And such is the case with VESTA’s Vegan Non-Dairy Dark Milk chocolate bar.
 Sure, it’s a mouthful, but it’s a mouthful of smoothy, velvety dark chocolate that may make you think there’s dairy in it somewhere.
 Made of 60% cacao sourced from Belize, these would go great in a bowl of granola or just by itself because there’s nothing wrong with casual chocolate eating either.

-Raaka’s Rose Cardamom bar is made with 70% Tanzanian cacao, organic rose petals, and organic cardamom that results in a flavor profile just floral enough to make you dream of spring, but not overly earthy.
+Raaka’s Rose Cardamom bar is made with 70% Tanzanian cacao, organic rose petals, and organic cardamom, resulting in a flavor profile just floral enough to make you dream of spring, but not overly earthy.
 But if you’re longing for summertime, the Waffle Cone bar may be more your speed.
-It’s 66% Ugandan cacao and made with homemade gluten-free, whole grain waffle cone pieces, giving you that “bottom corner of the ice cream cone” taste.
+It’s 66% Ugandan cacao and made with homemade gluten-free, whole-grain waffle cone pieces, giving you that “bottom corner of the ice cream cone” taste.
 Every Raaka bar comes with a transparent trade report so you can see how they source cacao and what they pay to obtain it.

 Founded by South Sudan native Sarah Anyieth, Nhiär Chocolates launched in March 2020 during the height of the pandemic.
 In a time of isolation and uncertainty, Anyieth felt that everyone could use a ray of light in the form of something sweet that’s also dairy-free, sugar-free, and contains no added salt.
 All of the bonbons are flavored and colored using natural ingredients like lavender, lemons, and roses.
 But if ganache isn’t your thing, you can always go for the traditional chocolate bars made using Peruvian chocolate and come in a variety of flavors like sea salt, almond, cashew, and pistachio.

 Keeping the peanut butter train rolling with Theo Chocolate’s peanut butter and jelly cups.
-It’s tough to find an actually tasty dairy-free alternative to Reese’s cups, which is why Theo’s peanut butter and jelly cups are here to save the day and your stomach.
+It’s tough to find an actually tasty dairy-free alternative to Reese’s cups, which is why Theo’s Peanut Butter & Jelly Cups are here to save the day and your stomach.
 With a 55% dark chocolate shell sourced from the Dominican Republic of the Congo and a creamy peanut butter and raspberry filling, you’ll never want to go back to regular peanut butter cups again.

-In the Bronx is where you’ll find magic being made at Sol Cacao, and by magic, we mean chocolate.
-Sol Cacao was founded by three brothers, Dominic, Nicholas and Daniel Maloney, who all grew up in Trinidad and Tobago literally surrounded by cacao trees.
-The three bars currently offered are all created using only two ingredients: cacao beans sourced from either Ecuador, Peru, or Madagascar and raw cane sugar.
-Keep an eye out for their fourth bar which will be available soon.
+In the Bronx, you’ll find magic being made at Sol Cacao, and by magic, we mean chocolate.
+Sol Cacao was founded by three brothers, Dominic, Nicholas and Daniel Maloney, who all grew up in Trinidad and Tobago, literally surrounded by cacao trees.
+The four bars currently offered are all created using only two ingredients: cacao beans sourced from either Ecuador, Peru, Madagascar, or Colombia and raw cane sugar.